 How we use your personal information

-You can agree to be contacted for other purposes by updating your preferences at enrolment.
+A full copy of this privacy notice will be provided when you enrol with the College and you can agree to be contacted for other purposes by updating your preferences on this document.